Tribal State Collaboration Group (TSCG) Work Efforts

-Over the last year (2010) OCS has taken several measures to improve its relationships with tribal agencies.
-OCS has identified open communication and authentic partnerships as essential building blocks to healthy partnerships with tribal agencies.
+OCS has taken several measures to improve its relationships with Tribal agencies.
+OCS has identified open communication and authentic partnerships as essential building blocks to healthy partnerships with Tribal agencies.
 Some of the areas that collaboration has been effective recently and have helped improve OCS relationships with tribal agencies are outlined in the Alaska’s Child and Family Services Plan 2015-2019